UCLComputerScience/pgta/ml.md

 #### 3. Advertising

 Positions will be advertised online [here](https://tinyurl.com/mm69m93w) for a period of no less than 15 work days.

-This URL will be circulated to all PhD students and RA and is publicly visible.
+This link will be circulated to all PhD students and RA and is publicly visible.
 MLs may share with those eligible, also outside UCL.
 Candidates can express their interest by filling a [form](https://forms.gle/vqfNfGuxjxzaK9no6), stating which module they want to cover, for how many hours and optionally why.